uoo723/DatabaseTermProject2017/rxjava2-jdbc/README.md

 Database db = Database.from(pool);
 ```

-Note that the health check sql varies from database to database.
+Note that the health check sql varies from databaseProxy to databaseProxy.
 Here are some examples:

 * Oracle - `select 1 from dual`
 * Sql Server - `select 1`